NYU-CDS-Undergraduate-Program/dse_textbook/README.md

-# Inferential Thinking by NYU CDS
+# Inferential Thinking by Adhikari and DeNero

 This repository holds a Jekyll-based version of the Data 8 textbook.